apache/seatunnel/docs/en/connector-v2/source/Notion.md

-# Lemlist
+# Notion

-> Lemlist source connector
+> Notion source connector

 ## Description

-Used to read data from Lemlist.
+Used to read data from Notion.

 ## Key features